Key Stage 4 Curriculum

 Local Area, holiday and travel, School, Identity and culture, Future aspirations, study and work and International and global dimension

-Italian and Russian are also offered as a Twilight GCSE to students wishing to further expand their language studies.
+We currently offer Italian and Russian as a Twilight GCSE to students wishing to further expand their language studies.

 At Key Stage 4 (GCSE) we follow the Pearson Edexcel Level 1/Level 2 GCSE (9–1) in Mathematics.
 The qualification consists of three equally-weighted written examination papers at either Foundation tier or Higher tier.
 Paper 1 is a non-calculator assessment and a calculator is allowed for Paper 2 and Paper 3, with all three papers being taken at the end of year 11.
 Each paper has a range of question types; some questions will be set in both mathematical and non-mathematical contexts.
 The department is extremely proud of its achievements and the progress pupils make during their time at the school.
 Last year’s success stories include: